mlcommons/ck/README.md

 within the MLCommons' Design Space Exploration workgroup - please contact [Grigori Fursin](mailto:grigori@octoml.ai) to join this community effort!

-### Deprecated versions

-**Versions 1.x including v1.17.0 and 1.55.5 (BSD license)** are not supported anymore.
-Please get in touch and we will help you to upgrade your infrastructure to use the latest MLCommons technology!

 ## Current projects
 * [Automating MLPerf(tm) inference benchmark and packing ML models, data sets and frameworks as CK components with a unified API and meta description](https://github.com/mlcommons/ck/blob/master/docs/mlperf-automation/README.md)